LOGGING CAMPS AND SAWMILLS

 Stepping Stones Vol. 15 #3

 Lumber was a fabulous business in Warren and neighboring counties and in other forested regions of Pennsylvania in the 20th century.
 A large portion of the logs cut on the mountain sides of Warren County were floated to the river in spring by means of splash dams or were hauled to the Allegheny by horses.
-There the logs were formed into rafts, oftem more than 200 feet long, and floated down the river to large saw mills.
+There the logs were formed into rafts, often more than 200 feet long, and floated down the river to large saw mills.

 The Wheeler and Dusenbury Lumber Company of Forest and Warren Counties was located at Endeavor, approximately ten miles from Tidioute.
 The company functioned from 1837 to 1939, more than a century, almost within the shadow of Tidioute.
 William F. Wheeler rode into this region on horseback in 1837.
 His son, Nelson Platt, operated the lumber business after 1871 and represented Tidioute, and other towns, in the United States Congress March 3, 1907 – March 3, 1911.